 The South Rim is the most popular and most visited location.
-It is also most likely where all of those drool worthy photos seen online and in magazines were taken.
-The South Rim is open all year and is the easiest to access from Route 64 off Interstate 40.
-There is also an airport nearby and a free shuttle bus system within the National Park, making it easy to travel to different locations along the canyon.
+It is also most likely where all of those drool-worthy Grand Canyon photos were taken.
+The South Rim is open all year and is the easiest to access.
+You can access it from Route 64 off Interstate 40.
+There is also an airport nearby and a free shuttle bus system within the National Park.
+All of this makes the South Rim super accessible and easy to travel to different locations along the canyon.

 The North Rim is less popular and harder to access, via Route 67.
-It is known for being more wild and secluded, and due to its higher elevation and snowfall it is closed throughout the wintertime and only open from May through October.
+It also has a reputation for being more wild and secluded.
+If that’s what you’re into, then it could be tons of fun!
+An important note, however, is due to its higher elevation and snowfall, it is closed throughout the wintertime.
+The North Rim is only open from May through October.

-Due to the South Rim being more popular and the likely destination to be travelled, this guide will focus on the South Rim.
+Note: Due to the South Rim being more popular (and the likely travel destination), this guide will focus on the South Rim.

 I’ve Arrived at the Grand Canyon, Now What?

-For the best sunset views over the canyon be sure to stop by Hopi Point – but get there early, you won’t be the only one setting up a tripod to watch the sun disappear.
+For the best sunset views over the Grand Canyon be sure to stop by Hopi Point.
+My recommendation?
+Get there early.
+It get crowded and you want a good spot, especially if you’re setting up a tripod.

-**Be sure to book well in advance** especially if you are visiting during the summer months.
+Note: Be sure to book well in advance, especially if you are visiting during the summer months.

 There are three “developed” (meaning vehicles are permitted) campgrounds along the South Rim within the Grand Canyon National Park.
 Two of the three campgrounds (Mather Campground and Trailer Village), allow reservations to be made in advance.

 This campground is open all year round and is within Grand Canyon Village.
 It provides tent and RV camping, however there are no RV hook-ups.
 Due to its popularity, it is strongly recommended to make a reservation if planning to visit between March 1st and mid-November.